 Knowing When to Ask for Help

-While self-care may be able to lower your risk of struggling with mental health or substance use disorders, it is not a clear-cut, perfect antidote to these conditions.
-Many factors outside a person’s conscious control, like genetics, family history and trauma, have a large influence on their development.
+While self-care may be able to lower your risk of struggling with mental health or substance use disorders, it is not a clear-cut or perfect antidote to these conditions.
+Many external factors, like genetics, family history and trauma, have a large influence on the development of these conditions.
 However, what self-care can do is allow you to know yourself well enough to realize when you have a problem, and seek help when you need it.

-If you struggle with addiction or mental health difficulties, know that help and healing are closer than you think.
+If you struggle with addiction or a mental health disorder, know that help and healing are closer than you think.
 With locations across the country, The Recovery Village provides quality addiction and co-occurring disorder care to clients of all ages.
-Reach out to a drug and alcohol rehab representative today for more information.
+Reach out to one of our caring intake coordinators today for more information.